Existence and obstructions for the curvature on compact manifolds with boundary: Curvature functions for surfaces with boundary

 \subsection{Pointwise conformal metrics in surfaces with boundary}

-Let $(M,g)$ be a compact Riemmanian surface with nonempty boundary.
-In contrary to the conformally equivalent case, let us divide the pointwise conformal analysis for surfaces with boundary in three parts depending on the sign of the Euler characteristic: $\chi(M)=0$, $\chi(M)<0$ and $\chi(M)>0$.
-Here we extend to the manifold with boundary context results for closed manifold contained in \cite{KW1}.
+Contrary to the case of conformally equivalent surfaces, we will divide the pointwise conformal analysis for surfaces with boundary into three parts based on the sign of the Euler characteristic: $\chi(M)=0$, $\chi(M)<0$, and $\chi(M)>0$.
+In this context, we are extending the results for closed manifolds from \cite{KW1} to manifolds with boundaries.